wchiquito/jj-for-everyone.github.io/src/remotes.md

 Besides providing a backup, sending commits to a remote also allows you to share your work more easily for collaboration.

 The most common form of a remote is to host a repository with an online service like [GitHub](https://github.com/).
-For maximum realism, it would be good to that for this tutorial and you certainly can.
+For maximum realism, it would be good to do that in this tutorial and you certainly can.
-However, I will explain a simpler approach, which is to just have a second repository in a different location on you file system.
+However, I will explain a simpler approach, which is to just have a second repository in a different location on your filesystem.
 These two options work pretty much exactly the same way.
-When you set up a remote, you just tell Jujutsu where it is.
+When you connect to a remote, you just tell Jujutsu where it is.
 In the case of an online service, that will be a web URL.
 In the case of a local repository, that will be a filesystem path.
 There are no other differences, so we're not missing out on any important lessons by avoiding GitHub.